jeremiak/bagel-blog/about.md

 ## Scoring

 I wanted to rate each bagel with a high-level rating.
-Here is the scale, from worse to better:
+Here is the scale, from bad to better:

 * Disappointing
 * Meh